fbusching/twitterbots.md/first_draft.md

 Give it the same name as your acount and a short description. give the app a name.

 ## Completing the app setup
 your app will have 3 tabs at the top of its menu.
-Detail, keys/access tokens, and permissions. go to the keys/access tokens tab and click the "create my access token". this will give you 4 random codes called the consumer key, access token, consumer secret, and the access token. make sure it will be easy for you to find that page for later.
+Detail, keys/access tokens, and permissions. go to the keys/access tokens tab and click the "create my access token". this will give you 4 random codes
+*consumer key

+*access token

+*consumer secret

+*access token.
+(make sure it will be easy for you to find that page for later.)

 ## putting the bot to work
 the next step wold be to go to labnol.org/bots:<https://script.google.com/macros/s/AKfycbwWSRgdQ7ji6TH1njlimjZiM81M7MdHA34BliELlrANouhfIBXz/exec>